ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.knx/README.md

 * edit and modify GA objects with GA-Tools
 * edit and modify state-act relations with GA-Tools
 * NEW: allow non-KNX State direct link (vice-verse)
+* NEW: adapter responses to GroupValueRead to a directLink connected object
+* NEW: import of passwort protected project files (thanks to aKzenT)

 ##Adapter configuration
 After installing this adapter, open the adapter configuration.